Fluffernuttersandwich/Smorgasbord/README.md

 For Casual Gamers, you can disable some of the challenging mods.

-For Hardcore gamers, disable the OP mods, and enable the challenging mods.
+For Hardcore gamers, disable the OP mods, play at higher difficulty settings, and enable the challenging mods.

 For Power Gaming Munchkins, you can turn on every OP mod.